 Information, including virtual connection instructions and access to videos, will be provided the week prior to the conference.
 Participants are eligible to receive 4 hours of professional development points.

-The “Agents of Change” conference is presented free of charge thanks to the generous support of the Camp Foundations, the Carter Cabell Chinnis Charitable Trust, and the Carter C. Chinnis and Beverly B. Chinnis Irrevocable Living Annuity Trust Agreement.
+The “Agents of Change” leadership conference is presented free of charge thanks to the generous support of the Camp Foundations, Carter Cabell Chinnis Charitable Trust, and Carter C. Chinnis and Beverly B. Chinnis Irrevocable Living Annuity Trust Agreement.

 Agents of Change Youth Leadership Conference – October 2018